-$^{^{(6)}}$ This secured construction facility relates to one of the Trust's joint ventures that is equity accounted.
+$^{(6)}$ This secured construction facility relates to one of the Trust's joint ventures that is equity accounted.

-First Capital has the ability under its unsecured credit facilities to draw funds based on Canadian bank prime rates and Canadian bankers' acceptances ("BA rates") for Canadian dollar-denominated borrowings, and LIBOR rates or U.S. prime rates for U.S. dollar-denominated borrowings.
+First Capital has the ability under its unsecured credit facilities to draw funds based on Canadian bank prime rates and Canadian bankers' acceptances ("BA rates") for Canadian dollar-denominated borrowings, and secured overnight financing rates ("SOFR rates") or U.S. prime rates for U.S. dollar-denominated borrowings.
 Concurrently with the U.S. dollar draws, the Trust enters into cross currency swaps to exchange its U.S. dollar borrowings into Canadian dollar borrowings.